HIROS-DEV/HIROS-DEV/README.md

 ## Learning something new everyday

+Hello, I’m Hiro.
-Hello, I’m Hiro, a developer from Japan.
+I'm a 100% self-self-taught a developer from Japan.
 I started studying web development with the help of The Odin Project.
 Using the vast list of resources they offer, I was able to obtain new learning skills as I studied web fundamentals and learnt to enjoy building responsive websites from scratch to bring new ideas to life in a browser.

 ## What I am currently focusing on...
 * Improving my MERN skills by building projects (currently working on a [chat application](https://lechat.vercel.app/) in my free time)